What Kind of Paint Do You Use for Water Marbling

 Can Acrylic Paint Be Used As Water Paint?

-Acrylic paint can mimic watercolors by diluting it with water.
-This creates a translucent effect.
-Use more water for lighter shades.
-Unlike true watercolors, it becomes waterproof when dry.
-Ideal for versatile techniques, acrylic offers flexibility and vibrant colors.
+Acrylic paint can mimic watercolors by diluting it with water, creating a translucent effect — use more water for lighter shades.
+Unlike true watercolors, though, it becomes waterproof once dry.
+This makes diluted acrylic a flexible option for techniques beyond marbling as well.

 Conclusion